IFI Design Distinction Awards (IFI DDA)

 - Submitted entries are checked for eligibility by IFI Secretariat

-- Entries are reviewed by one of four juries, comprising international representative from the worldwide Interior Architecture/Design community.
-Each jury considers projects in two entry categories.
+- Entries are reviewed by a jury comprising top international representatives from the worldwide Interior Architecture/Design community.

-- Each jury identifies a shortlist of finalists in each category, for further consideration (September)
+- Jury identifies a shortlist of finalists in each category, for further consideration.

-- Winner selections are made, comprising a single Gold, Silver and Bronze for each entry category.
-Winners are announced at the IFI GAP Gala Dinner as part of the IFI CONGRESS (Dubai, UAE – 14 November 2019)
+- Winner selections are made, comprising 1 Gold, 2 Silver and 5 Bronze for each entry category.
+Winners are announced at the IFI GAP Gala Dinner and Awards Ceremony.

 As part of their entry, entrants are asked to provide the following project information and materials: